Rotational elasticity and couplings to linear elasticity: Statement of the static problem

 \subsection{Basic equations of the static model}

 The general framework (\ref{eqn_gen1}) of our rotational elasticity model is very wide.
 Hence, as a first step we identify a suitable subclass of variational functionals which is of mechanical and physical interest, and which is invariant under rigid rotations.
-This means the mapping ${\bf O} \mapsto {\bf O} {\bf \bar{O}}$, where ${\bf \bar{O}}$ is a constant orthogonal matrix, leaves the variational functional invariant.
+This means the mapping ${\bf Q} \mapsto {\bf \bar{O}} {\bf Q}$, where ${\bf \bar{O}}$ is a constant orthogonal matrix, leaves the variational functional invariant.
+This means we use multiplication from the left to define invariance under rigid rotations.
+From the differential geometric point of view, we assume that rigid rotations of the frame (the first index of {\bf Q}, thus multiplication from the left) leave the variational functional invariant.
+This is referred to as frame-indifference.

 Possible deformations of our elastic medium are characterised by the quantity